anki-code/xonsh-cheatsheet/README.md

 echo 'Something is happening while worker1 is working.' if worker1.rtn == 0:  # Blocking.
 The `.rtn` attribute call has `.end()` under the hood.
     echo 'worker1 is done'
+# Note.
+There is issue with this case that will be fixed in xonsh > 0.19.0.

 file = p'~/.xonshrc'
 if ![ls @(file)]: